sumanstats/naami_workshop/README.md

 ### Launching notebook

-- Click the binder logo
+- Click the binder icon
 - Go to whichever day you want
 - Then inside the notebooks
 - Click the notebook you want to run